Formations of Empire

 Having united the civilized lands of Cerilia, and almost entirely annihilated the beast-men and Vos tribes that had plagued the lands after fleeing Deismaar, Roele turned to the enemy he had always truly wished to battle, the Vos.

 With the aid of the awnsheghlien the Vos were united and given mighty warriors to follow in combat.
 Roele's advance was slowed to a crawl for several years.
 Roele gained land in summer only to be driven back in winter until finally he simply decided nothing more could be gained from conflict.
 He had conquered all the lands of value and "left the barbarians to starve in the barren lands of the north".
 He had driven the Vos from the civilized lands of Cerilia, and greatly reduced their numbers; he would be content with what he had achieved.
-That the conquest of Vosgaard could not be completed without unacceptably high cost is explicitly recognised in even the more rampantly Haelynic Anuirean texts of the time.
+That the conquest of Vosgaard could not be completed without exceptional cost is implicit in many Anuirean texts of the time.

-The Anuireans banned all trade tariffs save for those of the empire (benefiting the Brecht traders greatly) enshrined property rights in the laws of all nations (although this was resisted heavily in the Rjurik) lands where land was considered communal property, heavily punished corruption (this decimated the nobility of the Basarji who, in the words of Traederic Dosiere had "passed from barbarism to decadence without pausing once to stop at civilization") and operated a remarkably corruption free rule (for the most parts, although the legendary inability of the Anuirean lords to speak to local language gave local underlings considerable scope for graft).
+The Anuireans banned all trade tariffs save for those of the empire (benefiting the brecht traders greatly) enshrined property rights in the laws of all nations (although this was resisted heavily in Rjurik), heavily punished corruption (this decimated the nobility of the Basarji who, in the words of Traederic Dosiere had ‘passed from barbarism to decadence without pausing once to stop at civilization’) and operated a remarkably corruption free rule (for the most parts, although the legendary inability of the Anuirean lords to speak to local language gave local underlings considerable scope for graft).
 These aspects of the Empire, often overlooked by later scholars (both supporters and detractors of the empire) brought great wealth to the Empire and ensured that by the time peace was taken for granted, the idea of the empire was deeply imbedded in each nation.

-The Empire did destroy the nobility of other realms where it resisted the Empire's influence, the thousand social ranks of the Basarji for example were reduced to three to all intents and purposes ('native civil servants and soldiers', 'native craftsmen', 'peasants'), outlawed the ownership of slaves across the continent and spread knowledge of building, farming and fishing techniques throughout the continent.
+The Empire did destroy the nobility of other realms where it resisted the Empire's influence, the thousand social ranks of the Basarji for example were reduced to three to all intents and purposes (‘native civil servants’, 'native craftsmen', 'peasants'), outlawed the ownership of slaves across the continent and spread knowledge of building, farming and fishing techniques throughout the continent.

 The Anuireans tend to gloss over the harsher side of the empire, the occasional corruption, the inertia caused by a distant bureaucracy which could take years to respond to even urgent events, the often brutal stifling of native culture and ambition, etc. It is unarguable though that the rule of law and trade in particular flourished under the empire, and that since its fragmentation, the rule of law has often reached no further than the nearest kings blade.